Scorpion197/Stanford-Machine-Learning-Python/README.md

 # Algorithms
 The following algorithms will be implemented:

-✔ Linear Regression with one feature.
+✔ Linear Regression with one feature ( UniLinear Regression).

 ✔ Linear Regression with multiple features.